 Often, a jeweler’s saw or metal shears are used to cut the metal to almost fit with the image or design.
 Make sure the metal is flat and clean its surface with a sandpaper or scouring pad.
 Rinse with water, dry, and wipe the surface of the metal with alcohol right before attaching the PNP paper, and ensure to hold the metal by its edges while performing this operation.

 When you cut the metal, do not let it fit perfectly with the pattern but make sure to leave a metal border of about 6.5mm around the pattern.
 Cut out your pattern or image from the PNP paper and place the metal on a heat resistant surface.
 Position the PnP paper on the metal, with the matte side facing down and apply heat throughout the surface with an iron.
 During this process, the copper plate becomes very hot revealing the image through the paper’s film backing.

 4: Separate the PnP paper from the metal

 Wait for some time till the metal cools, separate the PnP paper from the metal and be observant enough to conclude that the pattern has correctly transferred and if otherwise, return the PnP paper to its position and apply heat again until you are satisfied with the result.

 5: Get ready to etch

-With the aid of a contact paper, cover the back of the metal and coat the edges to prevent them from etching.
+With the aid of a know more about the defects and probable solutions to PCB problems? contact paper, cover the back of the metal and coat the edges to prevent them from etching.
 Resist like nail polish, etc. can be used.
 Obtain a piece of expanded polystyrene foam, also known as styrofoam and join it to the back of the metal with double-sided tape.
 Ensure the area is well ventilated and you are on the apron, eye protection, and gloves throughout the process.

 6: Etch the metal